 Topics covered during the morning talks usually include:

 The subsequent Beginners Course lasts for 12 sessions from April - August, which is the main beekeeping season.
 It is a practical, hands-on course right from the start and covers all the main concerns of beekeeping.
 Theory is also introduced as part of the course.
 The course is also held at Shillingstone Church Centre and at our nearby apiary from 2 - 4 pm most Saturdays in summer.
 It is hoped that during the course each member will acquire bees.
-The cost for 2022 is £150, which includes the Introductory Day and membership of the British Beekeeping Association.
+The cost for 2022 is £175, which includes the Introductory Day and membership of the British Beekeeping Association.

 If you are interested in either the Introductory Day or the Beginners Course, please contact our Training Officer initially: Terry Payne, Tel 01747 811251 or use the contact page to email us.
 Places for 2022 can be booked from now; a non-refundable deposit will be requested to confirm a place.
 The Beginners Course has a limited number of places each year, but the Introductory Day is more flexible on numbers.